freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1490.1

 Add commands to run the rest of your scripts in the file.
 They should be in this order: `questionnaire`, `countdown`, `bingo`, and `fortune`.
-Don't forget that your `countdown.sh` file needs an arguement, so put a `3` next to it.
+Don't forget that your `countdown.sh` file needs an argument, so put a `3` next to it.

 #### HINTS